punkave/jquery-selective/README.md

 ## Changelog

+1.1.1: give focus back to text field after the "add" button is clicked.

 1.1.0: optional support for "add" buttons when the `add` option is in effect.
 In addition to the enter key and any other keys specified via `addKeyCodes`, clicking an element with the `data-add` attribute will cause a new item to be added.

 There is also an `add` event which can be triggered on the main element.